raspberrypilearning/introduction-to-processing/worksheet.md

 	}
 	```

+	The code above uses a few special variables that all Processing sketches have "built-in": `height`, `width`, `mouseX`, and `mouseY`.
+The `height` and `width` variables refer to the height and width of the window.
+The `mouseX` and `mouseY` variables contain the position of the mouse pointer.

+	The code also creates a special function called `mousePressed()` that is executed when either mouse button is pressed.

-1. Run the sketch and click anywhere in the window to see the circle move to that position.
+1. Run the sketch and click anywhere in the window to see the circle move to that position!

+1. Try using mouseX and mouseY to change the size or color of a shape.

 ## What next?